diegodocs/ai-rag-semantic-kernel/README.md

-# Accelerate AI adoption with Semantic Kernel and RAG
+# Accelerate GenAI Apps development with Semantic Kernel and RAG

 ## What is Semantic Kernel?